Why would I need a stiffener for my flexible circuit design?

 To answer the original question:

 In a flex circuit design, stiffeners have many functions.
 The most common is to provide support to a connector area, either for concerns with the weight of a component or to support a component area and eliminate stress on solder joints.
 Insertion connector areas typically require an added layer of polyimide to build that area to the specified mating thickness.
-Beyond those common uses, stiffeners can be used to build up a wear area in the end use and adjust the bend locations in final installation.
+Beyond those common uses, stiffeners can be used to build up a wear area in the end use and adjust the bend locations in the final installation.